 I’ve written before about how to optimize your bedroom environment for the best sleep and even mentioned the importance of an organic mattress, but it took us years to finally decide on our own mattress and actually get it.

-What seems like an inert and harmless thing, a soft pillowtop mattress, is often a source of exposure to harsh chemicals, EMFs amplified by innersprings, and other problems.
+What seems like an inert and harmless thing, a soft pillowtop mattress, is often a source of exposure to flame retardants, EMFs amplified by innersprings, and millions of mites.